Ploughing Match & Show

 The skill of ploughing has traditionally been the foundation for successful farming and, for over 100 years, the REBAA Ploughing Match has drawn ploughman from a wide area who bring a mix of modern and vintage equipment to pit their skills against one another.
 The event is a magnificent ploughing spectacle for the general public as well as the farming community.
 The ploughing, together with tractor rides, a falconry display, trade stands and stalls and a popular fun dog show, attract visitors from across the area.

-2020 Ploughing Match and Show CANCELLED
+The REBAA 2021 Ploughing Match and Show

 The 2019 Ploughing Match and Show